ecmwf-ifs/loki/docs/source/frontends.rst

-The first step in a transformation pipeline is reading Fortran source code and converting it to :ref:`internal-representation`.
+The first step in a transformation pipeline is reading Fortran source code and converting it to :doc:`internal_representation`.

 Parsing a file or string